-- Indoor visitation (in single-person rooms; in multi-person rooms when roommates are not present; or in designated visitation areas when others are not present): The safest practice is for patients and visitors to wear source control and physically distance, particularly if either the patient or the visitors are at risk for severe disease or are unvaccinated. - If the patient and all their visitor(s) are fully vaccinated, they can choose not to wear source control and to have physical contact. - Visitors should wear source control when around other patients or HCP, regardless of vaccination status. - Outdoor Visitation: If either the patient or a visitor is unvaccinated, they should wear source control and physically distance.
-In general, fully vaccinated people do not need to wear a mask outdoors.
-Fully vaccinated people might choose to wear a mask in crowded outdoor settings or if they or someone in their household is immunocompromised.

-Fully Vaccinated Residents in Nursing Homes in Areas of Low to Moderate Transmission:

-Nursing homes are healthcare settings, but they also serve as a home for long-stay residents and quality of life should be balanced with risks for transmission.
-In light of this, consideration could be given to allowing asymptomatic fully vaccinated residents who have not been exposed to COVID-19 in the previous 14 days, to not use source control when in communal areas of the facility; however, residents at increased risk for severe disease should still consider continuing to practice physical distancing and use of source control.
+- Indoor visitation (in single-person rooms; in multi-person rooms when roommates are not present; or in designated visitation areas when others are not present): The safest practice is for patients and visitors to wear source control and physically distance, particularly if either the patient or the visitors are at risk for severe disease or are unvaccinated. - If the patient and all their visitor(s) are up to date with all recommended COVID-19 vaccine doses, they can choose not to wear source control and to have physical contact. - Visitors should wear source control when around other patients or HCP, regardless of vaccination status. - Outdoor Visitation: Patients and their visitors should follow the source control and physical distancing recommendations for outdoor settings described in the CDC resource Your Guide to Masks. - Residents who are up to date with all recommended COVID-19 vaccine doses in Nursing Homes in Areas of Low to Moderate Transmission: - Nursing homes are healthcare settings, but they also serve as a home for long-stay residents and quality of life should be balanced with risks for transmission.
+In light of this, consideration could be given to allowing residents who are up to date with all recommended COVID-19 vaccine doses, to not use source control when in communal areas of the facility; however, residents at increased risk for severe disease should still consider continuing to practice physical distancing and use of source control.

-C. Implement Universal Use of Personal Protective Equipment for HCP in Areas of Substantial or High Transmission
+C. Implement Universal Use of Personal Protective Equipment for HCP

-If SARS-CoV-2 infection is not suspected in a patient presenting for care (based on symptom and exposure history), HCP working in facilities located in counties with substantial or high transmission should also use PPE as described below:
+If SARS-CoV-2 infection is not suspected in a patient presenting for care (based on symptom and exposure history), HCP should follow Standard Precautions (and Transmission-Based Precautions if required based on the suspected diagnosis).
+Additionally, HCP working in facilities located in counties with substantial or high transmission should also use PPE as described below:

-- NIOSH-approved N95 or equivalent or higher-level respirators should be used instead of a facemask for: - All aerosol-generating procedures (refer to Which procedures are considered aerosol generating procedures in healthcare settings?). - All surgical procedures that might pose higher risk for transmission if the patient has COVID-19 (e.g., that generate potentially infectious aerosols or involving anatomic regions where viral loads might be higher, such as the nose and throat, oropharynx, respiratory tract). - Facilities could consider use of NIOSH-approved N95 or equivalent or higher-level respirators for HCP working in other situations where multiple risk factors for transmission are present.
-One example might be if the patient is unvaccinated, unable to use source control, and the area is poorly ventilated. - Eye protection (i.e., goggles or a face shield that covers the front and sides of the face) should be worn during all patient care encounters.
+- NIOSH-approved N95 or equivalent or higher-level respirators should be used instead of a facemask for: - All aerosol-generating procedures (refer to Which procedures are considered aerosol generating procedures in healthcare settings?). - All surgical procedures that might pose higher risk for transmission if the patient has COVID-19 (e.g., that generate potentially infectious aerosols or involving anatomic regions where viral loads might be higher, such as the nose and throat, oropharynx, respiratory tract). - NIOSH-approved N95 or equivalent or higher-level respirators can also be used by HCP working in other situations where additional risk factors for transmission are present such as the patient is not up to date with all recommended COVID-19 vaccine doses, unable to use source control, or the area is poorly ventilated.
+They may also be considered if healthcare-associated SARS-CoV-2 transmission is identified and universal respirator use by HCP working in affected areas is not already in place.